 God at Work on the Set:

-being healed of diseases; a couple people have had their sight and hearing
+like people being healed of diseases; a couple people have had their

 "It was a strange mix of the most difficult thing I have ever done, along with this incredible ease.
 Everyone who worked on this movie was changed.
 There were agnostics and Muslims on the set converting to Christianity."

 "(In my 30's) I got to a very desperate place.
 And I didn't want

 to hang around here, but I didn't want to check out.
 But when you get